yopaaa/digital-clock-ws1228b/src/api.md

 "countDownCount": 100
 }
 ```
-Additionally, the ESP32 will send data to the topic DEVICES_NAME + "-" + DEVICES_ID + "-info-alarms" in the same format as mentioned in the DEVICES_NAME + "-" + DEVICES_ID + "-time" topic.
-> This payload can be used when sending data to the topics above, except for properties counterCount and countDownCount.
+> This payload can be used when sending data to the topics above

 #### DEVICES_NAME + "-" + DEVICES_ID + "-restart"
 Topic Description:
 When a message is published to this topic, the ESP32 will restart the device.

-## Note
-- The properties from the -info-color, -info-time, -info-wifi, and -info-mode topics can be used when sending data to the corresponding -color, -time, -wifi, and -mode topics.
-- The properties ntpServer and daylightOffset_sec are not used when sending data to the -color and -wifi topics, respectively.
-- The properties counterCount and countDownCount are not used when sending data to the -color topic.
-- The properties ntpServer and daylightOffset_sec in the -info-time topic and counterCount and countDownCount in the -info-mode topic are not used when sending data to the corresponding -time and -mode topics.
+#### DEVICES_NAME + "-" + DEVICES_ID + "-restart"
+Topic Description:
+When a message is published to this topic, the ESP32 will bepp the buzzer.

+---